 Out of the many specialties represented on the panel, Luby brought his perspective as an electrical engineer.
 With an undergraduate and master’s degree in mechanical engineering, he began his career mainly in software engineering.
 He then founded Vistagy, Inc. in 1991 and sold it to Siemens Digital Industries Software.
 Now, he mentors and invests in small companies around Boston.

-Luby said the event assembled students who he believes can work together and learn in the engineering field to face important challenges.
+Luby said his field needs people who can work together and learn in the engineering field to face important challenges.

 “We need to encourage as many people as possible, especially women, to consider engineering.
 A good number of the problems facing us going forward with climate change and so forth are going to have some aspect of [a] technological solution,” Luby said.
 “I continue to be impressed.
 There are good questions, good senses of humor.
 I would have loved to see more people like that when I was going to hire people.”